Siobhán Haughey: Swimming career

 Later in the year, she followed up her performance at the Tokyo Olympics and the ISL with a historic gold medal in the 200-metre freestyle at the 2021 Short Course World Championships.
-In the process, she broke Sarah Sjöström's 2017 world record by 0.12 seconds and became the first Hong Kong swimmer to win a medal at the Short Course Worlds Championships, plus the first world record holder.
-She won a second gold medal two days later in the 100-metre freestyle event, plus a bronze medal in 400-metre freestyle.
+In the process, she broke Sarah Sjöström's 2017 world record by 0.12 seconds and became the first Hong Kong swimmer to win a medal at the Short Course Worlds, plus the first world record holder representing Hong Kong.
+She won her second gold medal two days later in the 100-metre freestyle event, plus a bronze medal in the 400-metre freestyle.